LifeWorks/fengsong.net/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computational Systems Biology
+    - course: PhD in Systems Biology
       institution: University of Warwick
       year: 2016
     - course: MSc in Bioscience